-- (a) A 'corresponding' area of activity is defined as a current main area of activity in the same field in which a post-registration qualification is held.
-Nurses who undertook mental health or midwifery undergraduate courses are included. - (b) This figure shows 2003 and 2004 data because the scope change to qualifications introduced for the 2003 survey prevents comparisons with earlier years.
+(a) A 'corresponding' area of activity is defined as a current main area of activity in the same field in which a post-registration qualification is held.
+Nurses who undertook mental health or midwifery undergraduate courses are included.

 Sources: Nursing and Midwifery Labour Force surveys, South Australia, 2003 and 2004.